Counterpart theory: Counterpart theory and rigid designators

 is false, because it seems possible that Statue could have been made out of two different pieces of clay, and thus its identity to Clay is not necessary.

 Counterpart theory, qua-identity, and individual concepts can offer solutions to this problem.

 Arguments for inconstancy

-Ted Sider gives roughly the following argument (Sider 2001:223).
+Ted Sider gives roughly the following argument.
 There is inconstancy if a proposition about the essence of an object is true in one context and false in another.
 C-relation is a similarity relation.
 What is similar in one dimension is not similar in another dimension.
 Therefore, the C-relation can have the same difference and express inconstant judgements about essences.

 David Lewis offers another argument.
 The paradox of coincidence can be solved if we accept inconstancy.
 We can then say that it is possible for a dishpan and a piece of plastic to coincide, in some context.
 That context can then be described using CT.

 Sider makes the point that David Lewis feels he was forced to defend CT, due to modal realism.
 Sider uses CT as a solution to the paradox of material coincidence.